walterfreeman/ast101/syllabus.md

 on Discord.
 We will almost certainly be more helpful than anonymous people over the internet in helping you learn the material and gain skills and understanding.
-It is an extremely serious breach of academic integrity to solicit or use solutions from Chegg or similar, since this also facilitates the academic dishonesty of others.

----

-### Students with disabilities

-If you believe that you need accommodations for a disability, please contact the Center for Disability Resources (CDR) at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, located in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
+It is an extremely serious breach of academic integrity to solicit or use solutions from Chegg or similar, at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, located in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
 CDR is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
 Since accommodations may require early planning and generally are not provided retroactively, please contact CDR as soon as possible.

 **CDR also helps students with short-term injuries**.
 If you have a concussion, a broken hand, or the like, *please let us know* so we can help you.